kleelab-bch/FNA/README.md

 * In the command prompt or terminal based on the user's operating systems, run
   * evaluation/run_eval.py
-  * Then, the results will be generated in the evaluation/generated folder
+  * Then, the results are generated in the evaluation/generated folder